 What is Salmonella?

-Salmonella food poisoning occurs when a person ingests salmonella bacteria.
-These bacteria normally grow in the intestines of birds, animals, and humans.
-When contaminated fecal matter comes in contact with food, salmonella may be ingested by a human.
+Salmonella is a bacteria that normally grows in the intestines of birds, animals, and humans.
+When contaminated fecal matter comes in contact with food, Salmonella may be ingested by a human.
 It causes a serious gastrointestinal illness.
 There are approximately 12 varieties of salmonella that can cause illness.

 Symptoms of Salmonella Poisoning